 - There is no rule saying that for your first offense you always get off with just a warning.
 If the offense is bad enough, you can be slapped with a penalty (indicated by an orange or red card) for a first offense.

 - You get only one warning.
 After being warned once, a second offense will almost certainly result in a penalty.

 - If you do multiple Bad Things at the same time, you can be warned or cited for multiple violations.

 Colored penalty cards were invented in 1966 during the FIFA (soccer/football) World Cup.
 A quarter-final game was being played between an English-speaking team and a Spanish-speaking team, with a German-speaking referee.
 During the game the referee gave two English-speaking players warnings and expelled a Spanish-speaking player, but because of language differences many of the players and many of the spectators didn’t understand what he was doing.

 British referee Ken Aston was acting as head referee for the tournament, and after the game he began wondering if there might be a way for a referee to make his decisions clear regardless of language.
 Thinking about this problem as he was driving home, Aston was stopped by a traffic light.
 In a flash of inspiration he realized that language issues could be bypassed by using the colors of traffic lights.
 “As I drove down Kensington High Street, the traffic light turned red.
 I thought, ‘Yellow, take it easy; red, stop, you’re off’.”

 Colored cards (yellow for a warning, red for an expulsion) were introduced during the 1970 FIFA World Cup in Mexico.
 After that, they were quickly adopted by other sports.
-When other sports started using colored cards, they added other colors to suit their particular needs.
-Petanque, for instance, introduced an orange card.
+When other sports started using colored cards, they added other colors to suit the needs of their particular sport.
+Petanque, for example, introduced an orange card.
 In some sports, a black card was adopted to indicate the disqualification of a player.
 Other sports use blue, green, or white cards.